alinex/bash-lib/doc/function/remote_console.md

 # remote_console

-## Open an interactive console on remote host
+## Deprecated: Open an interactive console on remote host

+Use: remote console
 The motd and banner are prevented by touching .hushlogin on the server.

 ### Usage